kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/README.md

 Buildroot Video Step by Step Guide for SAMA5D27-SOM1-EK1 available on [youtube](https://www.youtube.com/)

+#### Check previous guide to see 5W1H:
+- Software Pre Requirements
+- Linux update and version check
+- Find info. on the web
+- Required packets
+- Git repositories

 #### Pre Requirements:

 We will need a LCD panel in order to have a video output some of the compatible solutions are listed below: